Disclosure: When you buy through links on our website we may earn a commission.

 3 1 1 rule feature

-1. The 3 in the 3 1 1 rule refers to the amount of liquid you can carry in a bottle onto your flight, either in your carry on luggage or personal carry on.
-So you must have a 3.4-ounce travel-size container with only 3.4 ounces of liquid products in each one.
+1. The 3 in the 3 1 1 rule refers to the TSA liquid size limit, which is the amount of liquid one can carry in a bottle onto a flight, either in a piece of carry-on luggage or a personal bag.
+The rule states that a 3.4-ounce travel-size container withย only 3.4 ounces of liquidย products in each one is permissible.

-2. The first, 1 in the 3 1 1 rule, refers to a one-quart size bag.
-You can stuff all the liquids you can fit into this one-quart size bag.
+2. The first, 1, in the TSA rule, refers to a one-quart bag to stuff all the liquids that will fit in it.
 The bag must be clear and no larger than a quart.

-3. The second, 1 in the 3 1 1 rule, refers to how many bags one person can carry onto the plane.
-Each person can have only one quart-sized bag with liquids as a carry on item, so if you are traveling alone, then only one bag.
-But if you have children who carry their own carry on luggage, they can also have one bag apiece.
+3. The second, 1, in the 3 1 1 rule, refers to how many bags one person can carry onto the plane.
+Each person can have only one quart-sized bag stuffed full of liquids as a carry-on item.
+In a family, each person, such as children who are taking a carry-on, can have one baggie in their carry-on.

 3 1 1 rule graph

-Now that we have a better understanding of what the 3-1-1 rule stands for, you may wonder what liquids you can take on a plane.
+Now that we have a better understanding of what the 3 1 1 rule TSA stands for, you may wonder what liquids you can take on a plane.

-Below is a list of liquid items you can take that meet the 3 1 1 rule; however, it is not an all-inclusive list.
-But it does cover a wide range of toiletries that TSA will allow in your carry-on.
+Below is a list of liquid items you can take that meet the 311 liquids rule; however, it is not an all-inclusive list.
+However, it does cover a wide range of toiletries that the TSA will allow in your carry-on.

 NOTE: The list is for domestic US flights only, and each one must be in an individual 3.4-ounce container.
-Please check with tsa.gov for further instructions on the 3 1 1 rule.
+Please check with tsa.gov for further instructions on the TSA liquid rules.

 Alcohol 3.4 ounces and less than 70% alcohol contentE-liquids 3.4-ounce bottles or lessLiquid foundation 3.4 oz or lessPeanut butter 3.4 oz or less